asymmetricia/magcat/README.md

 This is an Adafruit MagTag project in two parts.

-The github code handles talking to a web service ([The Cat API](https://thecatapi.com/)), retrieving a random cat picture, scaling and dithering/quantizing it to greyscale for the MagTag, and then feeding the MagTag the idea in a sort of super stupid bitmap format.
+The github code handles talking to a web service ([The Cat API](https://thecatapi.com/)), retrieving a random cat picture, scaling and dithering/quantizing it to greyscale for the MagTag, and then feeding the MagTag the image in a sort of super stupid bitmap format.

 To use: